golang/vscode-go/docs/dlv-dap.md

 <img src="images/debug-console.png" alt="Debug Console" width="50%">
 </p>

 Variables and expressions accepted in DEBUG CONSOLE can be also registered in the Run view’s WATCH section, so they can be evaluated automatically as you debug.
-The “Add to Watch” feature from the VARIABLES section is convenient when you want to register interesting variables.
+The "Add to Watch" feature from the VARIABLES section is convenient when you want to register interesting variables.

 ⚠️ Function call feature is highly EXPERIMENTAL due to the limitation in Go runtime.
 Registering function calls in the WATCH section can often be problematic.
 Pause, stop, and disconnect will not work while a function call is running.